SEO is the method for your website to drive traffic by appearing in the first results of search engines such as Google, Yahoo, Bing, and more.

-But mastering the keys to SEO positioning is not complicated.
+But mastering the keys to SEO ranking is not complicated.
 It is much simpler than it sounds.

 I have been climbing online businesses of all kinds for three and a half years, creating projects that attract thousands of visits per month, and I must confess one thing: although many people try to make it more complicated, SEO is just common sense.

 So in this guide, I am going to reveal EVERYTHING you need to know to master the SEO without becoming an expert.

 - What is SEO?

 - Why is SEO important?